nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="550"/>

 How the `Logic` component works:
-1. When `Logic` is called upon to execute a  command, it uses the `MasterDeckParser` class (more precisely, a method within `MasterDeckParser` which depends on the current mode of the application) to parse the user command.
+1. When `Logic` is called upon to execute a  command, it checks the current mode of the application (`MAIN_UNSELECTED`, `MAIN_SELECTED`, `REVIEW`) to determine which method within `MasterDeckParser` to call next.
+2. It then calls the appropriate parsing method within the `MasterDeckParser` class to parse the user command.
-2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCardCommand`) which is executed by the `LogicManager`.
+3. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCardCommand`) which is executed by the `LogicManager`.
-3. The command can communicate with the `Model` when it is executed (e.g. to add a card).
+4. The command can communicate with the `Model` when it is executed (e.g. to add a card).
-4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+5. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("deleteCard 1")` API call.